zng-ui/zng/TODO/_current.md

             - First change is just focus on the button.
             - Deactivated for now, `navigation_origin` docs still says it does this.

-    - Implement access API for this, AccessKit already has something similar.

 * Scroll-to-focus happens when Scroll (that is a focus scope) receives focus and immediately transfers focus to first child.
   - Use `navigation_origin`, don't scroll if it is set?